Physician Director, Affiliate Evaluation, Accreditation & Evaluation

 - Completes special projects as assigned and required.

-- Medical Degree.
+- Education: Medical Degree.
 Active medical license.
 Board certification in OB/GYN is desirable.

-Planned Parenthood Federation of America is an equal employment opportunity employer and is committed to maintaining a non-discriminatory work environment, and does not discriminate against any employee or applicant for employment on the basis of race, color, religion, sex, national origin, age, disability, veteran status, marital status, sexual orientation, gender identity, or any other characteristic protected by applicable law.
-Planned Parenthood is committed to creating a dynamic work environment that values diversity and inclusion, respect and integrity, customer focus, and innovation.
+We value a truly diverse workforce and a culture of inclusivity and belonging.
+Our goal is to attract qualified candidates and encourage applications from all individuals without regard to race, color, religion, sex, national origin, age, disability, veteran status, marital status, sexual orientation, gender identity, or any other characteristic protected by applicable law.
+We're committed to creating a dynamic work environment that values diversity and inclusion, respect and integrity, customer focus, and innovation.